thex3family/thex3family-website/public/content/unlock-your-potential/programs/guide-6/index.md

 ---
-title: "Perspective 6: Letting Go"
+title: "Guide To Letting Go"
 description: I am aware that systems don't work on everyone.
 It might be better if there was no structure.
 author: Conrad Lin
 tags: ["understand yourself", "guide", "students", "creatives", "retirees"]